jexxa-projects/JexxaTutorials/BookStore/README-JexxaTest.md

 *   You can write your tests first without considering the infrastructure first.

 Following code shows a simple validation of our BookStoreService.
-Some additional tests can be found [here](https://github.com/jexxa-projects/Jexxa/blob/master/tutorials/BookStore/src/test/java/io/jexxa/tutorials/bookstore/applicationservice/BookStoreServiceTest.java).
+The described tests can be found [here](src/test/java/io/jexxa/tutorials/bookstore/applicationservice/BookStoreServiceTest.java).

 ### Initialize the tests